Elder Tricksters

 We are not powerless under the brunt of society’s force.
 Crisis can affect every part of our lives, but together we can move past trauma to live more fully, with confidence, creativity, personal authority, wholeness, and joy.
 Don’t go it alone or with negligible support.
 Join tribe.
 Enroll now.

-The Spiritual Warrior class empowers the part of you that fights for survival, family, ideals, dreams, human rights, and Gaia.
+The Spiritual Warrior class teaches you shamanic rituals and wisdoms that empower your warrior aspect: the part of you that fights for survival, ideals, family, dreams, human rights, and Gaia.

 People use the terms “spiritual warrior” and “pacifist” in various ways.
 Here’s how I use the terms:

-* Pacifists will not engage in physical violence even if their life is on the line.
-Though I’ve enormous respect for pacifists, and they can legitimately be viewed as amazing spiritual warriors, that’s not what this class is about.
-I am not a pacifist.
+* I am not a pacifist.
+Pacifists will not engage in physical violence even if their lives are on the line.
+I’ve enormous respect for pacifists, and they can legitimately be viewed as amazing spiritual warriors, but that’s not what this class is about.

 * Spiritual warriors are not unduly aggressive.
 Nevertheless, they’ll go into combat when needed.
 If battle’s the only choice, they engage with their whole heart and soul.